-This study provides an important evaluation of the social and emotional experiences of adults with ASD.
+This study provides an important evaluation of the social and emotional experiences of autistic adults.
 The findings extend current knowledge and highlight the clinical importance of loneliness.
 Significant correlations were found between loneliness and a number of negative emotional experiences, including increased depression and anxiety, and reduced well-being.
 Because individuals with ASD are already at increased risk of anxiety and depression, loneliness may represent an important factor in the developmental course of internalizing problems through adolescence and adulthood.
-A better understanding of the developmental course and consequences of loneliness is essential to inform our understanding of social and emotional well-being in individuals with ASD.
+A better understanding of the developmental course and consequences of loneliness is essential to inform our understanding of social and emotional well-being in autistic individuals.
 Lastly, strategies to reduce and prevent loneliness in adults with ASD should be important objectives for future research and clinical practice.

 Mazurek, M. O. (2014).
 Loneliness, friendship, and well-being in adults with autism spectrum disorders.
 Autism, 18, 223-232. doi: 10.1177/1362361312474121

-Lee A. Wilkinson, PhD, CCBT, NCSP is author of the award-winning book, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools, published by Jessica Kingsley Publishers.
-He is also editor of a text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools, and author of the book, Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
-His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools, (2nd Edition).
+Lee A. Wilkinson, PhD is author of the award-winning books, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools and Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
+He is also editor of a best-selling text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
+His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition).